908: The Touch of Satan

 I’ve become Sigourney Weaver.

 Sigourney Weaver is a Hollywood leading lady who is best known for her portrayal of Ellen Ripley in the popular Alien series of horror movies.
-She has also appeared in The Ice Storm, Ghostbusters, and Working Girl, among many others.
+She has also appeared in The Ice Storm, Ghostbusters, and Avatar, among many others.

 You’re 127 years young.

-Every Tuesday and Thursday, the Today show’s Willard Scott wishes happy birthdays to centenarians, referring to them as “100 years young.”
+Every Tuesday and Thursday, former Today Show (NBC, 1952-present) weatherman Willard Scott used to wish happy birthday to centenarians, referring to them as “100 years young.”

 “Then save her.”
 Morley Safer.

-Morley Safer (1931-2016) was a correspondent on the television news program 60 Minutes from 1970-2016; he won twelve Emmies for his work on that show and died one week after announcing his retirement.
+Morley Safer (1931-2016) was a correspondent on the TV news program 60 Minutes from 1970-2016; he won twelve Emmies for his work on that show and died one week after announcing his retirement.

 [Three Stooges noises.]